ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * side: side of the box that will contain the smaller regions inside of the main region.
 Defines the spatial resolution of the kinematics image and the S/N of the spectra used to compute the kinematics
     * amplitude threshold: The signal of the line has to be at least this times higher than the noise to be considered real (This is to avoid fiting noise)
     * dwmax: This is the maximum offset allowed to the line (in angstroms).
 This is also to avoid fitting fake lines.
-    * inspect: If true, the fit of each spatial resolution element will be shown, 1 by 1 This function returns the kinematic image of the region, and saves the image in a .fits file IMPORTANT Select strong and spatially extended features.
+    * inspect: If true, the fit of each spatial resolution element will be shown, 1 by 1.
+The inspect mode allow the user to manually reject any fit.
+This function returns the kinematic image of the region, and saves the image in a .fits file IMPORTANT Select strong and spatially extended features.